fvink/Android-String-resource-generator/README.md

 # Android-String-resource-generator
-Android String resource generator wraps your strings to &lt;string> elements or a &lt;string-array>.
+Android String resource generator wraps your list of strings to &lt;string> elements or a &lt;string-array>.